iterative/katacoda-scenarios/basics/versioning/step1.md

-# Tracking data versions without GIT
+# Tracking data versions without Git

 DVC allows us to cache different versions of a data file and to switch between them.
 Let's see how to do it.